-Enjoy an evening of visual art on Saturday, February 23, from 6:00-9:00 p.m., as Encinitas civic and local art galleries swing open their doors at Art Night Encinitas.
-The first-time event will celebrate the city’s diverse visual art scene at seven participating locations and is free to the public.
+Enjoy an evening of visual art on Saturday, June 1, from 6:00-9:00 p.m., as Encinitas civic and local art galleries swing open their doors at Art Night Encinitas.
+The new event will celebrate the city’s diverse visual art scene at participating locations and is free to the public.
 Enjoy live music and refreshments at several locations.

 “Art Night Encinitas was conceived by the Commission for the Arts to bring focus to our civic art galleries and thriving visual art scene,” said Commission for the Arts Chair Collette Stefanko.
-In 2019, 47 exhibits by local artists will be presented in the civic art galleries.
-A free shuttle will transport attendees to and from the three civic art galleries at City Hall, Encinitas Library and Encinitas Community Center.
+In 2019, 47 exhibits by local artists will be presented in the City's three civic art galleries along with a myriad of local artists who will exhibit their work at participating galleries.

 The bi-monthly art open house benefits artists through the sale of their art and provides the public an opportunity to interact with artists and learn about the creative process.

 Catch a ride on one of the shuttle buses which will transport you to and from all locations.
 It's free!
 The public is encouraged to park at City Hall, the Encinitas Community Center and the Encinitas Library to easily access the shuttle.